 Illumination Education Program

 Welcome!
-We look forward to safely welcoming you and your students back for the 2021/22 season.
-We have sorely missed the energy that student audiences bring to live performances, and we know that a strong production can powerfully shape students' relationship to curricular material.
+We look forward to welcoming you and your students back for the 2022/23 season.
+Student audiences bring a unique energy and curiosity to live performances, and we know that attending great performances can powerfully shape students' relationship to curricular material and dramatic literature.
 Your reservation includes discounted tickets, lesson plans, study guides, and post-show talkbacks with the cast.
-For booking and other information, please contact Hannah Spear, Artistic Associate, at email@example.com or 215.829.9002 x106.
+For booking and other information, please contact Leah Brockman, Education & Artistic Associate, at firstname.lastname@example.org or 215.829.9002 x106.

 Best Enjoyed By